Gustavo Gutiérrez: Writings on the option for the poor

 The main biblical foundation for this praxis lies in the kenotic incarnation of Christ.
 To Gutiérrez, the ministry of Christ among the rejected and despised of his time is a clear example for the contemporary Church.
 Furthermore, "the incarnation is an act of love.
 Christ becomes man, dies and rises to liberate us, and makes us enjoy freedom.
 To die and be resurrected with Christ is to overcome death and enter into a new life.
 The cross and the resurrection seal our freedom."
 The freedom of Christ is seen by Gutiérrez as the source of spiritual and economic freedom.

-Theological reflection on liberation is not just a simple discourse without practical and concrete implications.
+Theological reflection on liberation extends beyond a simple discourse lacking in practical and concrete implications.
 Reflection on the situation of the poor leads to what liberation theologians call "liberating praxis", where they attempt to rectify the process by which the faith of the Church builds the economic, spiritual and intellectual liberation of socially oppressed peoples as fulfillment of the kingdom of God.
 The liberating praxis, then, has its basis in the love that God manifests for us and in the sense of solidarity and fellowship that should exist in interpersonal relationships among the children of God.
-These are concepts that Gutiérrez developed in concert with education activist/philosopher Paulo Freire, whose 1971 seminal work Pedagogy of the Oppressed explored the concept of praxis and a preferential option for the poor.
+Gutiérrez developed several concepts in concert with education activist and philosopher Paulo Freire, whose 1968 seminal work Pedagogy of the Oppressed explored the concept of praxis and a preferential option for the poor.

+For Gutiérrez, liberating praxis is a slightly more complex process, as the author distinguishes historical praxis from liberating praxis.
+History is a fundamental part of Gutiérrez's thought, because faith is lived in history, and all the conclusions of reflection must be reflected in the struggle to humanize the oppressed: